12. Collection & Processing of Personal Data Relating to Disability

 12.2 Disclosure by Individuals

 12.2.1 There is a close correlation between disclosure of disability status and the University's ability to ensure that as full a range of support services as possible can be supplied, in order to make any reasonable adjustments as required by the Equality Act.
 We also need to demonstrate that we monitor this data to ensure that our equal and diversity policies are working.

 12.2.2 The University therefore encourages staff and students to provide this information when requested.
-It will then be processed in accordance with the DPA 1998, this Code of Practice, and the University's Data Protection statements for staff and students.
+It will then be processed in accordance with Data Protection Legislation, this Code of Practice, and the University's Data Protection statements for staff and students.
 The data will only be made available to those people who strictly need to know for the purposes of e.g. employment, teaching, examinations, or domestic facilities, including student residential accommodation, to implement any relevant reasonable adjustments.
 In many cases it may be sufficient simply to tell another member of staff what adjustments are required to assist a staff member or student, without explaining the nature of their disability.

-Explicit consent from the individual is normally required when processing sensitive personal data, including disability.
+Explicit consent from the individual is normally required when processing special categories (sensitive) personal data, including disability.
 This means that on every occasion and before consent is sought, the individual must be informed about the nature of the information to be disclosed, the intended recipient and the purpose for the disclosure.
 The means by which the disclosure will be made e.g. password protected or encrypted email must also be considered.